Deutsch

 Agroecology

-This course introduces a large variety of typical crops from the region around Würzburg and will record vascular plants, pollinators, pest insects and natural enemies comparing organic and conventional cereal fields.
-We will visit an organic farmer with vineyards, cereal fields, fodder beet and cattle and will have a tour to a newly established agroforestry site.
+Students get to know a large variety of typical crops from the region around Würzburg and will record vascular plants, pollinators, pest insects and natural enemies comparing organic and conventional cereal fields.
+The insects will be identified with a focus on carabid beetles and the data will be statistically analysed.
+After the course a scientific protocol will be written individually by the students.

 Tropical Ecology